Skip to content

 Supermarine Spitfire Mk IX

-With Joe Cosmano, Dave Hewitt and Dave Hadfield at the controls, we’re delighted to welcome Victory Flight, featuring the Hawker Hurricane XII, Spitfire IX and P-51D Mustang from the Michael U. Potter Historic Aircraft Collection!
+With Marco Rusconi, Dave Hewitt and Kent Beckham at the controls, we’re delighted to welcome Victory Flight, featuring the Hawker Hurricane XII, Spitfire IX and P-51D Mustang from Vintage Wings of Canada!
 An incredible chance to hear the three Rolls-Royce Merlin engines roar in unison.

 Supermarine Spitfire Mk IX: The Spitfire’s heritage springs from a long line of float-equipped racing aircraft designed by the legendary R. J. Mitchell and built by Supermarine Aviation Works, a division of Vickers.
 Widely considered the most beautiful aircraft design of its day and possibly of all time, the Spitfire’s elegantly shaped “elliptical” wings, sleek and powerful lines and role in the Battle of Britain combined to cement its status as symbol of a nation’s will to endure and ultimately triumph.
 This highly capable fighter was nimble and fast and was much loved by its pilots, most of whom were trained in Canada.